neo4j/neo4j-dotnet-driver/Neo4j.Driver/Neo4j.Driver.TestKitBackend/README.md

 - Field names are camelCase everywhere except `utc_offset_s` and `timezone_id`, which testkit sends verbatim.
 - `CypherFloat` encodes its non-finite values, `"+Infinity"`, `"-Infinity"`, and `"NaN"`, as JSON strings.
   `CypherBytes` and `CypherVector` use lowercase, space-separated hexadecimal.
-- An empty `RetryableNegative.ErrorId` means there is nothing to look up, so respond with `FrontendError` directly.
+- An empty `RetryableNegative.ErrorId` means there is no stored error to look up: the handler fails the expectation with a `FrontendException`, which testkit sees as a `FrontendError` frame.
 - Testkit deserializes recursively by `name`.
   Reusing a protocol type name for a different shape, even in an unrelated message, will misdirect that deserialization.
-- A failed request ends the connection: `BackendErrorResponse` goes out and the socket closes, with testkit opening a fresh connection for the next test.
+- A handler failure does not end the connection: the read loop writes the classified error frame and keeps serving requests.
-  Per-request recovery is not part of the design.
-If an unexpected exception is thrown, the test fails.
+  What does end the connection is a frame that cannot be deserialized at all; `BackendErrorResponse` goes out, the socket closes, and testkit opens a fresh connection for the next test.